 It calls upon their ability to master the capture if it rolls away from them.

 The food toys have a place to hide a tasty treat that requires a dog to use their ingenuity to retrieve it.
 Typically made from resilient material for those who love to chew, these devices hold a dog’s attention and give them a satisfying distraction.
+Please be careful what type of chew toys you give your dog to play with.

 In many ways, our dogs benefit from some of the same treatments humans use.